6 tips for healthy holiday eating

 3/ Perfect your plate portions

 Aim to fill half your plate with salad or non-starchy vegetables (everything aside from potato and sweet potato).
 Fill one quarter with protein such as fish, prawns, seafood, chicken, meat, eggs, chickpeas/beans/lentils or tofu.
 Fill the remaining quarter with smart carbohydrates such as sweet potato, brown rice, pasta, rice noodles, sourdough or seeded bread etc. Once you have finished filling your plate move away from the table to stop yourself from mindless grazing.
+If you're located on the Central Coast, Newcastle or Sydney we offer premade meal delivery that has the perfect portions of non-starchy vegetables, proteins and carbohydrates.
+You can view our menu here.

 4/ Be prepared